MicrosoftDocs/win32/desktop-src/medfound/codecapi-avencvideouseltrframe.md

 ---
-Description: Specifies that the current frame is encoded using one or multiple LTR frames. ms.assetid: 51FD6E36-9CDF-4005-942F-7A92CA706F38
+description: Specifies that the current frame is encoded using one or multiple LTR frames. ms.assetid: 51FD6E36-9CDF-4005-942F-7A92CA706F38
 title: CODECAPI_AVEncVideoUseLTRFrame property (Codecapi.h)
 ms.topic: reference